 Parents Need to Know

-The slapstick gags in BEETHOVEN may be old as the hills, but that hardly matters for kids.
+The slapstick gags in this movie may be old as the hills, but that hardly matters for kids.
 For them, this comedy hit offers the irresistible combination of a dog whose destructiveness is excused by his innocence with the spectacle of a prissy, fastidious father who is proven wrong at nearly every turn.